notCalle/ruby-tangle/README.md

 # Tangle

-Tangle aims to untangle your graphs, by providing a set of classes for managing different types of graphs, and mixins for adding specific feature sets, like coloring or graphviz export.
+Tangle aims to untangle your graphs, by providing a set of classes for managing different types of graphs, and mixins for adding specific feature sets.

 **Graph types**:
  * SimpleGraph
  * MultiGraph
  * DiGraph
- * ~~DAG~~
+ * DAG
  * ~~Tree~~

 **Feature mixins**:
  * Connectedness
  * Ancestry
+ * ~~Vertex ordering~~
  * ~~Coloring~~
+ * ~~GraphViz~~

 ## Installation